Perfectionism is, in fact, a disease.

 There, I said it.
 And I feel a lot better for it.

-Striving to be perfect is surely a noble goal.
-However, valuing perfection over progress, however incremental, is costly, to say the least.
+Striving to be perfect is surely a noble ideal.
+However, it is just that.
+An ideal.
+The problem comes when we value perfection over progress, however incremental.
+Such an approach can be costly, to say the least.

 the cost of perfection